WilhelmBuitrago/Mamitas-Unal/requeriments/README.md

 pip install r requeriments/requeriments_forPIP.txt
 ```
 ## Requeriments for conda or miniconda
-If you have been use a conda envs, you should use [requeriments_forCondaEnvs.txt](requeriments_forCondaEnvs.txt/) file
+If you want to use a conda envs, you should use [requeriments_forCondaEnvs.txt](requeriments_forCondaEnvs.txt/) file
 ### Install
 If you want to create a enveiroment with the need it packages:
 ```